aideedamsyar/seoulture/src/blog/2021-07-30-bojagi-보자기-the-everlasting-charm-of-korean-heritage-🎉🎁.md

 image: https://images.squarespace-cdn.com/content/v1/581ff5eef5e231b25f9c12db/1486578614706-TUH98IZDLPZXSU5HUDPZ/Image+2-2+mini+bojagi.jpg
 imageAlt: "Source: Korean Cultural Center New York"
 ---
 Some of us might have witnessed special occasions such as a wedding and housewarming party in Korean dramas or reality TV shows, where Koreans are seen to be giving their gifts neatly wrapped in some sort of cloth.
-It is very interesting to explore whether these wrappings are just a quick way to skip the task of using a typical wrapping paper and a sellotape or hold any special meaning.
+It is very interesting to explore whether these wrappings are just a quick way to skip the task of using a typical wrapping paper and a sellotape or they do actually hold any special meaning.
 Yes, you guessed it right.
 Of course, they are not merely a random way of wrapping a gift.

 ![](/assets/blog/6754c9e31fea4de29e71d5ac39ae49c3.jpg "Source: Wikimedia commons & Talk Talk Korea")